jsiek/abstract-binding-trees/README.md

 To transport this substitution across a lambda abstraction, we need to do two things.
 First, inside the lambda, the de Bruijn index 0 is bound to the lambda's parameter, and should not be changed by the substitution.
-So index 0 of the new substitution should map to 0 and index 1, 2, and so on should map to M₀, M₁, M₂, and so on.
+So index 0 of the new substitution should map 0 to 0 whereas index 1, 2, etc. should map to M₀, M₁, M₂, and so on.
 Second, as the substitution σ moves over the lambda, each of the `Mᵢ` moves further away from the bindings of their free variables.
 Thus, to make sure the free variables in each `Mᵢ` still point